 Save Articles With One Click

 Another simple Greasemonkey script, instaAddAlt does one thing and one thing only: it turns Alt+click (or Option+click on a Mac) into a shortcut for saving to Instapaper.
 Know you want to read the article later?
-In one click, it gets saved.
+In one click, it gets kept.
 No waiting for pages to load and for the bookmarklet to work – one click, and you’re done.

 Even if you’re not into the whole “saving things in Instapaper” game, Instapaper’s still got something for you.
 It’s called the Instapaper Text bookmarklet, and what it does is show you the page you’re on, exactly how it would look if you saved it to Instapaper.
 It pulls text and images, and leaves the rest – you get a clean, simple, minimalist reading experience.

-This one’s a little complicated, but is also an awesome feature of Instapaper.
+This one’s a little complicated, but is also an excellent feature of Instapaper.
 Instapaper works with RSS feeds, in both directions.
 On the one hand, you can add any RSS feed to Instapaper, and it will go and get the full text of every article (not just the RSS text, which often is only a part of the article) and add it to Instapaper.
 If you read everything from, say, David Pogue, just add his feed and watch them appear in Instapaper.

 On the other hand, Instapaper makes an RSS feed out of your articles or folders that you can share or use elsewhere.
 If you do all your reading in Google Reader, send your Instapaper articles there.
 Want to share everything you save on Twitter?
 Use Twitterfeed to send out the RSS feed of your articles.

 Instapaper is an incredibly basic and simple application, and that’s why it works.
 You save something, you read it, you get rid of it.
 The end.
-If you’re into the app, though, and want to become a bit of a power user, these are all great ways to make Instapaper work even better, and work better for you.
+If you’re into the app, though, and want to become a bit of a power user, these are all great ways to make Instapaper work even better and work better for you.

 Do you use Instapaper, or something else?
 Or are you a printer-of-articles?
 Tell me about it!